waggle-sensor/sage-mcp/GETTING_STARTED.md

 ## 🌟 What is SAGE MCP?

-The SAGE MCP is a powerful interface that connects Large Language Models (LLMs) and AI-powered IDEs to the SAGE (Software-Defined Sensor Network) ecosystem.
+The SAGE MCP is a powerful interface that connects Large Language Models (LLMs) and AI-powered IDEs to the SAGE ecosystem.
 It provides:

 - **Real-time sensor data access** from 100+ edge nodes worldwide
 - **Intelligent plugin discovery** and recommendation